 How to Make Drunken Noodles (Pad Kee Mao) - the Recipe Method

-Make the sauce.
-Whisk together the oyster sauce, light soy sauce, dark soy sauce, sriracha, sugar and garlic in a small bowl.
-Set aside until ready to use.
+Whisk together the oyster sauce, light soy sauce, dark soy sauce, sriracha, sugar and garlic in a small bowl, then set aside.

-Onion and Peppers.
-Heat the peanut oil in a wok or large skillet to high heat.
-Add the chilies and onion and cook for 2-3 minutes to soften.
-You can use other peppers at this point to your flavor and heat preference.
+Heat the peanut oil in a wok or large skillet to high heat and stir fry the chilies and onion for 2-3 minutes to soften.

-Garlic and chicken.
-Add the chicken, garlic, and fish sauce.
-Stir to coat and cook another 2-3 minutes, or until the chicken is mostly cooked through.
+Add the chicken, garlic, and fish sauce and cook another 2-3 minutes, or until the chicken is mostly cooked through.

-The sauce.
-Add the reserved sauce and stir to coat, along with the chopped green onion and cherry tomatoes.
+Add the reserved sauce and stir to coat, along with the chopped green onion and cherry tomatoes (if using).
 Cook 1-2 minutes to thicken up.

 Garnish and serve.
 Garnish with extra spicy peppers, red chili flakes and serve.